home-assistant/home-assistant.io/source/_integrations/frigidaire.markdown

 ha_domain: frigidaire
 ---

-[Frigidaire](https://www.frigidaire.com/) is a company that creates air conditioners with an app to control them.
+[Frigidaire](https://www.frigidaire.com/) creates air conditioners with an app to control them.

 The Frigidaire integration allows you to turn on/off, change mode, change fan speed, and change temperature of the air conditioners.